Before you begin with adding an arcade control you'll need some games to play! In particular we're going to be talking about Retro Gaming here

-It appears that recalbox has its own support for interfacing arcade buttons and joysticks to the Pi’s GPIO header, obviating the need for our own software explained on the last page.
+It appears that recalbox has its own support for interfacing arcade buttons and joysticks to the Pi’s GPIO header, obviating the need for our own software explained later in this guide.
 Have not experimented with this yet!

 From the Lakka web site:

 “Lakka is a lightweight Linux distribution that transforms a small computer into a full blown game console.

 “Lakka is the official Linux distribution of RetroArch and the libretro ecosystem.